ethereum/remix-project/docs/tutorial_debug.rst

 Then click on ``Donate``.
 As we are using the ``JavaScript VM``, everything goes almost instantly.

 Remix displays also some information related to each transaction result.
-On the right of each transaction result you can start debugging the corresponding transaction.
+In the terminal, the transaction is logged and you can start debugging it.

 .. image:: remix_startdebugging.png